ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Feeling and longing are the motive forces behind all human endeavor and human creations.
+> The cause is hidden.
+The effect is visible to all.
 >
-> - Albert Einstein
+> - Ovid
 <!-- END_JOKE_SECTION -->